-I’ve always been atrocious at maths, so it wasn’t too shocking back in October 2018 when I realised that I had miscalculated how quickly I would earn $50,000 (£37k) on my new OnlyFans page.
-It’s a healthy infusion of cash for someone who grew up in poverty and is used to making minimum wage, living paycheque to paycheque, and getting very little sleep between multiple jobs.
+I’ve always been atrocious at math, so it wasn’t too shocking back in October 2018 when I realized that I had miscalculated how quickly I would earn $50,000 on my new OnlyFans page.
+It’s a healthy infusion of cash for someone who grew up in poverty and is used to making minimum wage, living paycheck to paycheck, and getting very little sleep between multiple jobs.
 One month, three months tops, I thought to myself arrogantly, considering my audience of roughly 65,000 Twitter followers and all of the boys in high school who salivated over my tame thirst traps.
 The thinking was, I would drop my panties and the money would flow effortlessly for the equipment, research, and employees I needed for my unconventional history teaching platform, Intelexual Media.

 I made nowhere near that amount of money in three months, let alone one.
 It took eight months of blood, sweat, tears, and aggressive marketing — all while receiving hostile slander from my internet peers.
 It took investing my own earnings into gorgeous lingerie, thrilling sex toys, better makeup, and wigs that didn’t sit like pointy cones on my cranium.
 It took learning how to properly light the corners of my small 750 square foot studio apartment.
 It took learning how to edit videos into compelling footage that stands out on social media amongst a sea of boobs, ass, and hardcore pounding.
 It took cultivating a standard of quality customer service for the ever growing list of subscribers curious about what lay behind the paywall.
 But landing in the top .5% on OnlyFans took even more than that.